Ed Byrne (rugby union)

-Ed Byrne is an Irish rugby union player for Leinster Rugby.
+Ed Byrne (born 9 September 1993) is an Irish rugby union player for Cardiff in the United Rugby Championship.
 His preferred position is loosehead prop.
 In April 2015 he was awarded a senior contract with Leinster following completion of his time in the academy, having previously played with the Leinster senior team, making his debut in February 2014 against Zebre.

-Ireland

 In October 2020, he was named in the Ireland squad by coach Andy Farrell for the remaining matches of the 2020 Six Nations Championship.
 He made his debut as a substitute against Italy on 24 October 2020.

+On 8 May 2024, Bryne would leave Leinster to travel to Wales to sign with capital region Cardiff for the 2024-25 season.